Zeferino Peña Cuéllar: First year

 On 9 November, Peña Cuéllar's attorney Américo Delgado de la Peña issued a writ of amparo to prevent authorities from arresting him for his links to the Gulf Cartel.
-This request guaranteed constitutional protection from the PGR, the UEDO, and Nuevo León authorities.
+This request guaranteed constitutional protection from the PGR, the UEDO, and the Nuevo León authorities.
 Federal judge Federico Jorge Martínez Franco granted the motion temporarily, which effectively prevented authorities from these agencies from legally arresting Peña Cuéllar.
 The only situation where he could be arrested was if he was found in flagrante delicto.
-A hearing was set for 30 November, but was later pushed back to an unspecified date.
+A hearing was set for 30 November but was later pushed back to an unspecified date.
 From the date the writ of amparo was issued until the hearing, the prosecution was asked to gather evidence against Peña Cuéllar.
-The defense was working to prove Peña Cuéllar was in fact an agriculture engineer, and did not participate in any homicides or other illegal activities.
+The defense was working to prove Peña Cuéllar was in fact, an agriculture engineer, and did not participate in any homicides or other illegal activities.
 On 9 November, sixteen members from the UEDO and the Mexican Army raided Garza Aguilar's property in the Residencial Anáhuac neighborhood of San Nicolás de los Garza.
 This was carried out as part of the investigation into his attempted assassination.
 Three people were arrested inside the house.
 Most of the neighbors refused to speak to the press about who lived in the house; one of them, however, explained that a family lived there.
 He said he did not know who they were.

 On 10 November, Mexican authorities launched an investigation to find the Hummers used in the attack; at that time, Hummers were available only to the Mexican military, not civilians.
 Authorities found it unusual these vehicles were used in the attack.
 The police asked civilians to report any sightings of the Hummers.
 Police advised the press they would carry out multiple raids in the vicinity because they suspected the Hummers were possibly being hidden at one or several estates close to where the attack occurred.
 On 12 November, the UEDO raided Luna Estrada's house in the Chapultepec neighborhood of Reynosa as part of the investigation to locate Peña Cuéllar.
 On 13 November, an appeals court judge denied Peña Cuéllar's request to have his El Faisán estate returned to him following a petition by his defense team.
 Three days later, five of Peña Cuéllar's siblings, Ricardo, Israel Francisco, Almadelina, Juan Javier, and Martín, issued a writ of amparo to prevent authorities from arresting them.
 Investigators confirmed that his siblings, though originally from Tamaulipas, had properties across Nuevo León.